 The proposed Kitimat LNG Project is an advanced opportunity, well-positioned to supply gas to Asian markets.

-We are committed to working with Chevron Canada, First Nations, government and community stakeholders to progress the proposed Kitimat LNG Project.
+We are committed to working with Chevron Canada, Indigenous partners, government and community stakeholders to progress the proposed Kitimat LNG Project.

-The proposed development concept includes developing natural gas resources found in shale and tight rock formations in the Liard and Horn River Basins in north-east British Columbia.
+The proposed development concept includes developing natural gas resources found in shale and tight rock formations in the Liard Basin in north-east British Columbia.